Polyphemus980/k-means-clustering-mpi/README.md

 ### Text file

-Data is loaded from `txt` file with following structure:
+Data is loaded from a `txt` file with following structure:

 ```
 N DIM K